andreashandel/IDEMAbook/docs/index.md

 *   Understand how stochasticity affects ID dynamics and can lead to extinctions

-##Deterministic Models
+## Introduction
 So far, all the models we have used to explore different aspects of ID dynamics have been _deterministic_.
 For a deterministic model, once you choose the initial conditions and parameter values, you always get the same result, no matter how often you run the model.
 There is no randomness present.
+Biological systems are never deterministic.
+There is always some amount of randomness or noise present.
+Models that allow for such randomness are called stochastic models.
+We discuss here when it is important to consider stochastic models and some of the questions one can only study with those models.

+## Deterministic systems
 Such deterministic models are relatively easy to implement and to study.
 That is one of the reasons they are so commonly used.
 Such a modeling approach also often provides a good representation of the dynamics of real ID if numbers are large.
 That is due to the law of large numbers.
 While every individual host or pathogen undergoes somewhat random dynamics, these random parts get _averaged out_, and the dynamics of the whole population is fairly predictable and well described by such deterministic models.
 (This is the same concept we use in classical epidemiological studies, where we enroll sufficiently large numbers such that we can say something predictable about differences between groups, even if individuals are somewhat unpredictable.)